dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Spent my time today on FreeCodeCamp ES6 challenges.

 **Thoughts:** Trying to push forward on these challenges but it has been a hard slog but I'm slowly getting there.

+### Day 29: 9 Feb 2019

+**Today's Progress**: Today was Regular Expressions!

+**Thoughts:** It is getting a little easier to get to the challenges and get them done.
+I just hope I don't run into a another brick wall.